Tanzania’s property market continues to flourish

 Rapid urbanization transforming the country

 Tanzania has seen rapid urbanization in the past two decades, amidst unbroken economic growth.
-Currently, more than 30% of the country’s 45 million people live in urban areas.
+Today, at least 32.6% of the country’s 55 million population (almost 18 million people) live in urban areas.

-The southern city of Mtwara, Tanzania’s second largest city, is also experiencing a strong rise in land prices mainly due to natural resource discoveries and the influx of foreign investors.
+The southern port city of Mwanza, Tanzania’s second largest city, is also experiencing a strong rise in land prices due to natural resource discoveries and the influx of foreign investors.

 “There have been gas finds there so you have got an influx of foreign investors that are going there, [with] no places to stay and in a nutshell that is what is making the whole place interesting,” said Mwijage Bishota of Fusion Capital Tanzania.

 To address burgeoning demand, many housing developments are under construction.

 The National Housing Corporation (NHC)´s various housing projects cater to all kinds- high, medium and low income earners.
 In Dar es Salaam, the NHC’s major ongoing projects are the 711 Kawe, Mwongozo Housing Estate, Morocco Square and Victoria Place.

 - Kawe project – a US$2 billion satellite city will include 500 buildings and host about 50,000 people, making it Dar es Salaam´s busiest centre when built.
 Scheduled for completion by 2020, it will have housing, shopping malls, hotels, restaurants, entertainment facilities, plus a helipad and landing stages adjacent to the Indian Ocean’s coast.

 - Mwongozo Housing Estate –in Gezaulole Kibamboni, with 221 two- and three-bedroom houses, was completed in 2018.